erkizie/dinner_time/README.md

 1. Perfect matches (all ingredients available) sorted by highest rating
 2. Partial matches (some ingredients available) sorted by highest rating
-3. Maximum of 3 total recipes (For sure, we can get the limit from client as an enhancement)

 This ensures users see:

 - Recipes they can make immediately with available ingredients
 - High-rated alternatives when perfect matches aren't available
-- A manageable number of options
+- A manageable number of options per page

 ---